cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 Building a Pipeline
 -------------------
-To create a batch pipeline, you can use either command line tools or the CDAP Application Studio.
+To create a batch pipeline, you can use either command line tools or the CDAP Studio.

-To use the CDAP Application Studio to create a batch pipeline:
+To use the CDAP Studio to create a batch pipeline:

 - Specify *Data Pipeline* (the ``cdap-data-pipeline`` artifact) as the application template for your pipeline.